Quick start

 What should I double-check before trusting the answer?

-Siding projects also need gables, corners, starter strips, trim, channels, product exposure, color lots, installer layout, and local building review.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Siding projects also need gable measurements, corners, starter strips, J-channel, trim, box coverage, panel exposure, color lots, installer layout, weatherproofing, and local building review.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools